Kiar101/Kiarstenportfolio2/README.md

 ***
 ## Bi-Weekly Timesheet
+The bi-weekly timesheet was where you create your work schedule in a more organized way so that you can be more efficient.
 [Bi-Weekly Timesheet Link](https://studentsloyola-my.sharepoint.com/:x:/r/personal/kmhenson_loyola_edu/Documents/Kiarsten_Exal%20Assessmnet_106_01_1pm.xlsx?d=w1e3e2fde4a724dd48109d25edf04701f&csf=1&web=1&e=TwilRS)
  - The Bi-weekly timesheet was done in Excel
  - was used to help manage time effectively in a more organized way